-Death toll in Iran-Iraq earthquake climbs above 300
+Iran-Iraq earthquake is deadliest of 2017

 If you are in a safe place and have footage from the earthquake, you can share it with CNN via WhatsApp at +1 347 322 0415.
 Please do not put yourself in danger.

-Tehran (CNN)More than 300 people have died and at least 4,000 people have been injured after a 7.3 magnitude earthquake struck the border region between Iraq and Iran late Sunday.
-The quake was felt as far away as Turkey and Pakistan.
+Tehran (CNN)At least 402 people have died after the deadliest earthquake of 2017 struck the border region between Iraq and Iran late Sunday.

-Most of the deaths reported have been in Iran, though seven people are reported to have died in the Kurdish region of northern Iraq.
+Iran's state-run media Press TV reported the sharp rise in the death toll Monday adding that 6,650 people were injured in the quake, which was felt as far away as Turkey and Pakistan.
+Some 145 aftershocks were reported, according to state-run network IRINN.

+Monday's death toll has overtaken September's Mexico City earthquake in which 369 people lost their lives.

-Around 100 of the dead are believed to be from one town in Iran's Kermanshah province, the country's semi-official Mehr news agency reported on Monday.
+Around 100 of the dead are believed to be from one town in Iran's Kermanshah province, the country's semi-official Mehr news agency reported.

 Latest developments:

-Northern Iraq: 7 people dead, 300 people injured in the semi-autonomous Kurdish region, Rekawt Hama Rasheed, the health minister of the Kurdish Regional Government said.
+Northern Iraq: 7 people dead in the semi-autonomous Kurdish region, Rekawt Hama Rasheed, the health minister of the Kurdish Regional Government said.
+Iraq's health ministry added that 535 people were injured.

 Rescue efforts: Authorities in Iran and Iraq have initiated rescue operations; Iran has declared three days of mourning.